-- 8.20 You or any member of your household or any visitors must not use any barbecue or other cooking equipment in any common areas of the building. - 8.21 You or any member of your household or any visitors must not play or use a radio, music player, loudspeaker or other electric, electronic, mechanical, musical or other instrument so as to cause a nuisance in the common areas of the building. - 8.22 You must not operate remotely piloted aircraft systems, or unmanned aerial vehicles or drones or similar on or over any part of the building. - 8.23 You must not obstruct or allow anything to obstruct at any time any roads, pavements, footways, cycleways, accessways, the car park, entrances, stairways, lifts, corridors or any openings of whatsoever nature at the building. - 8.24 You or any member of your household or any visitors must not park or leave a vehicle, trailer, caravan or boat anywhere that may block access for other vehicles, including emergency vehicles, or cause a nuisance to others.
+- 8.20 You or any member of your household or any visitors must not use any barbecue or other cooking equipment in any common areas of the building. - 8.21 You or any member of your household or any visitors must not play or use a radio, music player, loudspeaker or other electric, electronic, mechanical, musical or other instrument so as to cause a nuisance in the common areas of the building. - 8.22 You must not operate remotely piloted aircraft systems, or unmanned aerial vehicles or drones or similar on or over any part of the building. - 8.23 You must not obstruct or allow anything to obstruct at any time any roads, pavements, footways, cycleways, accessways, the car park, entrances, stairways, lifts, corridors or any openings of whatsoever nature at the building. - 8.24 You or any member of your household or any visitors must not park or leave a vehicle, trailer, caravan or boat anywhere that may block access for emergency service vehicles. - 8.25 You must not throw food, refuse or any other object from a window. - 8.26 You must not display or hang bird feeders, plant pots, washing, clothes, mats, window boxes, aerials, satellite dishes (or any similar telecommunication transmission or reception apparatus) or any other object from the property including any balcony.

-- 8.25 You must not throw food, refuse or any other object from a window, from landings, down stairwells or from balconies. - 8.26 You must not display or hang bird feeders, plant pots, washing, clothes, mats, window boxes, aerials, satellite dishes (or any similar telecommunication transmission or reception apparatus) or any other object from the property including any balcony. - 8.27 You must not hand beat or shake washing, clothes, mats or rugs on or from the windows of your home or from any common areas such as landings, balconies, stairs or roof. - 8.28 You must not affix any item to the outside walls and brickwork including hanging baskets or bird feeders.
+- 8.27 You must not hand beat or shake washing, clothes, mats or rugs on or from the windows of your home or from any common areas such as landings, balconies, stairs or roof. - 8.28 You must not affix any item to the outside walls and brickwork including hanging baskets or bird feeders.
 You must not allow or permit external window boxes or plants to be placed on any window sills. - 8.29 You must not feed or encourage others to feed birds or other wildlife on any part of the building and you must comply with any bird or rodent management strategies or plans.